RooSoft/electrum_client/README.md

 ## Get a bitcoin address balance

-Send an address to `get_balance` and get a number of confirmed and unconfirmed sats.
+Send an address to `get_balance` and get a number of confirmed and unconfirmed sats

 ```elixir
 Electrum.get_balance("mrEpoDtBXKwrudWUhRqnz3j1yuj7kKHw5p")